antonys/antonys.github.io/concepts/files_data.md

 ## Project Files
 Specific GIS tools have their own proprietary formats for files which define the maps they produce - these files contain pointers to the data, styles, etc. For example, ESRI's Arc uses `.mxd` files, which QGIS uses `.qgs` - in QGIS this is called a *Project file*.

+> Note that a QGIS project file is actually an XML file, containing references to layers, styling and pretty much everything else that you configure using the QGIS interface.
+This can be useful, for example, when you want to correct file locations using search and replace.